“Who am I?”

 Isn’t that the question that all human beings strive to answer?

 So how did I come to babywearing, through all of that?
 I was fortunate enough to have some friends who carried their babies and I was at once intrigued by the idea.
-Being an avid reader, I dove into books that talked about babywearing in indigenous cultures and ones that told of it’s rebirth in the last 60 years in the Western world.
+Being an avid reader, I dove into books that talked about babywearing in indigenous cultures and ones that told of its rebirth in the last 60 years in the Western world.
 I knew before my daughter was born that I would carry her with me.
 I loved the idea of keeping her as close to me on the outside as I had when I was pregnant, the sound of my heartbeat still comforting in her ear.

 I began reviewing different carriers and wraps quite by accident.
 I became part of traveling programs and I started keeping comments in a notebook so that I could compare wrapping and wearing qualities when I tried out something new.
-It helped me to understand terms, fibers, lengths, weaving types, buckles, sizes, etc. It wasn’t long before other caregivers were regularly asking me what I thought of something and I found that I liked to share what I had learned.
-This lead me to wanting to know about the person(s) behind the product and that in turn has lead me to meet not only other babywearers but owners and craftsman who are truly excited about sharing their passions with the rest of the babywearing world.
+It helped me to understand the terms, fibers, lengths, weaving types, buckles, sizes, etc. It wasn’t long before other caregivers were regularly asking me what I thought of something and I found that I liked to share what I had learned.
+This led me to want to know about the person(s) behind the product and that in turn has led me to meet not only other babywearers but owners and craftsmen who are truly excited about sharing their passions with the rest of the babywearing world.
 Their enthusiasm is addicting and continues to draw me into trying out every new carrier that I can get my hands on!
 One of my goals is to share that enthusiasm with the rest of the babywearing world.